Become a Book Nerd

 We all fall down.”

-The images around him shifted and it was Jessamine’s bed time.
-Her untamable caramel curls were tucked into a braid and her blue eyes were flashing.
+The images around him shifted and it was Myread’s bed time.
+Her untamable caramel curls were tucked into a braid and her violet eyes were flashing with excitement.
 Reluctantly, she crawled between the down comforter and settled in.

 “Read a story, Papa!
 Please…” She pleaded.